CROSS COUNTRY

 7. At the start, teams will be able to have two runners positioned on the start line with the other two runners directly behind them and then one runner directly behind them (two/two/one).

-1. The event will be run as an Athletes with Disabilities 800m track event – and will be a 2 lap course.
+1. The event will be run as an Adapted Sports Athletes 800m track event – and will be a 2-lap course.

-2. Whilst there is no qualifying or eligibility criteria, the athlete’s disability must disadvantage them to participate or compete against their non-disabled peers in the open event.
+2. While there are no formal qualifying standards, athletes must have a disability that prevents them from fairly competing against their non‑disabled peers in the open event.

-4. Although there are no qualifying times for disabled runners, runners must be capable of completing the 800m course (grass track).
+4. Although no qualifying times are required, all entrants must be capable of completing the 800m grass track course.

 School Relays